 Ann is a renewable energy project developer.
 With ten years of experience in utility-scale wind and solar energy project development, she serves as Development Director at OneEnergy Renewables while her previous experience includes positions with global companies, EDP Renewables and EDF Renewable Energy.
 She holds a Bachelor of Arts degree in history from the University of Montana.

-Web Page Developer
+Project Marketing Manager and Web Page Developer

 Nick is the chief safety officer at Stone Gardens, Inc. Climbing Gyms.
 He holds a Bachelor of Science in chemical engineering from the University of Washington.